Time Vault Pools

 How it works:

-- The only way to get the yield out of the Yield Pool is by burning TBDs
+The only way to get the yield out of the Yield Pool is by burning TBTs

-- The amount of yield you can withdraw from Yield Pool is proportional to a user's ownership of TBDs
+The amount of yield you can withdraw from Yield Pool is proportional to a user's ownership of TBTs

-- For example: If a user owns 10% of all TBDs from this Time Vault, they have the rights to burn and redeem 10% of all yield in this Yield Pool
+For example: If a user owns 10% of all TBTs from this Time Vault, they have the rights to burn and redeem 10% of all yield in this Yield Pool

 Overview: